 Dinner and Trad Sessions

-For dinner, go to Muddlers Club for fine dining or McHugh’s for Irish pub food.
-Top Blade specialises in flat iron steak and Buba offers a colourful selection of eastern Mediterranean tapas.
+For dinner, go to Muddlers Club for fine dining or Whites Tavern for Irish pub food.
+Mourne Seafood Bar specialises in fresh local seafood and Buba offers a colourful selection of eastern Mediterranean tapas.
 Then delve into Belfast’s pub culture and experience some traditional Irish music.
-The John Hewitt, Kelly’s Cellar, Sunflower and Granny Annies all have regular trad sessions, which are perfectly paired with a pint of Guinness or local craft beer.
+The John Hewitt, Kelly’s Cellar, and Granny Annies all have regular trad sessions, which are perfectly paired with a pint of Guinness or local craft beer.

 St George’s Market